interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 is running your plugin.

 In lots of scenarios, we don't have an underlying ledger that's fast enough to do every ILP payment on-ledger.
-CLP can be used in these cases as long as the two parties trust one another (up to a limit).
+BTP can be used in these cases as long as the two parties trust one another (up to a limit).
 If their trust limit is high enough, they can transact without settling on an underlying ledger at all.

 Currently, this case is handled by [ILP Plugin Virtual], which uses [Plugin RPC] as its ledger protocol.
 JSON messages are passed back and forth to perform transfers and send quote requests.
-Custom JSON messages can be added to extend the Plugin RPC messages, just like sub-protocols can be added to CLP.
+Custom JSON messages can be added to extend the Plugin RPC messages, just like sub-protocols can be added to BTP.

-Because the use case for a bilateral ledger protocols is so ubiquitous, the CLP has been designed to be efficient, and friendly to re-implementation.
+Because the use case for a bilateral ledger protocols is so ubiquitous, the BTP has been designed to be efficient, and friendly to re-implementation.

 ### Scope

-CLP manages conditional transfers, messaging requests, result/error reporting, and carries sub-protocols (sometimes called side-protocols) for extensibility.
+BTP manages conditional transfers, messaging requests, result/error reporting, and carries sub-protocols (sometimes called side-protocols) for extensibility.
-You can use ILP without using CLP.
-CLP is intended to be a well-suited solution so that a new bilateral ledger protocol doesn't need to exist for every new use case.
+You can use ILP without using BTP.
+BTP is intended to be a well-suited solution so that a new bilateral ledger protocol doesn't need to exist for every new use case.
 It also includes functionality which is common between many different ledger types, making it a good place to start from when creating a new protocol.

-This document describes the flow and data format that CLP uses, but not sub-protocols.
+This document describes the flow and data format that BTP uses, but not sub-protocols.
 Sub-protocols include functionality like ledger metadata, balance, automated settlement, and dispute resolution.
 Some protocols are documented on [the wiki page].
-They are carried in the protocol data of CLP packets.
+They are carried in the protocol data of BTP packets.

-The CLP packet format is described exactly in the [CLP ASN.1 spec].
+The BTP packet format is described exactly in the [BTP ASN.1 spec].

 ## Terminology

-- **CLP** is the common ledger protocol, as described by this document and the ASN.1 spec.
+- **BTP** is the bilateral transfer protocol, as described by this document and the ASN.1 spec.

-- A **Sub-Protocol** is a protocol which isn't defined by CLP and is carried in the protocol data (see below).
+- A **Sub-Protocol** is a protocol which isn't defined by BTP and is carried in the protocol data (see below).

-- A **CLP Connection** is a websocket connection over which CLP packets are sent.
-Websockets are used because they provide message framing and allow CLP to use HTTP requests for authentication.
+- A **BTP Connection** is a websocket connection over which BTP packets are sent.
+Websockets are used because they provide message framing and allow BTP to use HTTP requests for authentication.

-- **CLP Packets** are the protocol data units described in this document.
-They are formally defined in the [CLP ASN.1 spec].
+- **BTP Packets** are the protocol data units described in this document.
+They are formally defined in the [BTP ASN.1 spec].

-- **Peers** are the parties on a CLP connection.
-Your peer is the party on the other side of the CLP connection.
+- **Peers** are the parties on a BTP connection.
+Your peer is the party on the other side of the BTP connection.

-- The **Bilateral Ledger** is the ledger which the peers on a CLP connection are keeping track of.
-The bilateral ledger is a persistent log of CLP packets, which can be used to deduce the current balance between two peers and the state of all transfers between them.
+- The **Bilateral Ledger** is the ledger which the peers on a BTP connection are keeping track of.
+The bilateral ledger is a persistent log of BTP packets, which can be used to deduce the current balance between two peers and the state of all transfers between them.

 - **Authoritative State** is the authoritative view of the Bilateral Ledger's state, maintained by one or both of the peers.
-Because both peers on a CLP connection can keep authoritative state, they can get into dispute if they disagree on the state of a transfer.
+Because both peers on a BTP connection can keep authoritative state, they can get into dispute if they disagree on the state of a transfer.
 This usually happens when network latency causes the peers to disagree about expiries.
 If one party keeps authoritative